-So here's the review of Lift-Off, over on No High Scores.
+So here's the review of Lift-Off, over in the Review Section.
 It's a fun game, but I have to admit that I'm disappointed that it isn't just a little more kid-friendly.
 It has enough "game" there, not to mention Euroglyphics, that keeps its more accessible qualities behind the hobbyist wall.
 Sort of like how Pompeii has all of that weird set-up and a two act structure.
 This one has a moon thing going on that I do not like that sort of interferes with the more simple (and more fun) semi-co-op elements of it.
 It does look really good, and if you like a little take that in the mix it's there.
 Overall not bad at all, and probably one to look at if you want to entertain some older kids or gamers that want something similar to Survive! but with a little more to consider.

 Forbidden Stars has landed.
 So far, after soloing it a bit last night, it feels good.
 There is some StarCraft in there and you can tell that design was a starting point, but it definitely feels like it's own thing.
 I get a sense that it may actually be better for two than for three or four, with the four player game likely resulting in not much more than longer games.
 I think three might be pretty interesting because of how the objectives and the map work.
 I'm not sold on the combat just yet- it is awfully kludgy with temporary vs. persistent attack/defense points, routing, card effects and a bunch of potentially cluttersome elements but I've also not seen how it works F2F with another player dropping cards yet.
 I can see why some folks were complaining that the combat is long- it is definitely not an engage, die roll, done affair.